Tashme Internment Camp: History

+Background

 Since the 1860s, Japanese people had settled in British Columbia, working as lumbers or fishermen on the coast while facing racial struggles to be accepted in a predominantly white culture.
-Japanese immigrants worked hard and raised their own families; in 1941, the government recorded 13,000 Nissei, second-generation Japanese Canadians.
+In 1941, the government recorded 13,000 Nisei, second-generation Japanese Canadians.
 Most Nisei were living in the Downtown east side, known as Japantown.
-In the heart of Japantown, on Oppenheimer Park, they would form a historical baseball team that influenced the Vancouver baseball culture: Asahi.
+In the heart of Japantown, on Oppenheimer Park, they would form a historical baseball team that influenced the Vancouver baseball culture (see also: Asahi).

 The internment of Japanese Canadians was initiated from fears of Japanese forces after the attack on Pearl Harbor in 1941.
-In the first few months of 1942, the hate against Nisei, who only knew Canada as their home, had peaked, and racist stances against Japanese Canadians became hard to endure.
-Nevertheless, under Prime Minister Mackenzie King, the government issued an "Order-in-Council PC 1486" for national security reasons.
+In the first few months of 1942, the hate against Nisei peaked, and racist stances against Japanese Canadians became hard to endure.
+Nevertheless, under Prime Minister Mackenzie King, the government issued an "Order-in-Council PC 1486" for "national security reasons".
 The legislation was to remove "all persons of Japanese Racial Origin" from 100 miles far from the BC west coast to the interior lands.
-The Japanese incarceration was one of Canadian history's worst violations of freedom.
-The BCSC, the British Columbia Security Commission, fixed the power for the RCMP to remove Japanese Canadians from their home forcefully, set dusk to dawn curfews, and confiscate personal properties.
+The Japanese internment was one of Canadian history's worst violations of freedom.
+The BCSC fixed the power for the Royal Canadian Mounted Police (RCMP) to remove Japanese Canadians from their home forcefully, set dusk-to-dawn curfews, and confiscate personal properties.

 The camp was notable as the temporary home of celebrated Canadian artist Kazuo Nakamura, who suffered from the same abuses and confiscation as other inmates.
 Camp staff strongly disapproved of free artistic expression, and would often destroy or remove work by Nakamura.
 Like other young Japanese men, Nakamura was assigned to woodcutting work, and only provided an elementary education.
-To pass the time and ensure his content passed harsh censorship, Nakamura took to imitating and tracing books of Canadian Art available through a Christian Mission in Tashme.
+To pass the time and ensure his content passed harsh censorship, Nakamura took to imitating and tracing books of Canadian art available through a Christian mission in Tashme.
 His works from this time are largely concerned with landscape scenes.